Back To Top

 Expensive

-Hershesons is one of my favourite spots in London to get a blow dry, so I was curious to see how its own brand dryer performed, especially when it comes to drying curls.
-(I have to admit, when I'm at a salon I do tend to opt for a swishy, straight blow dry – for the novelty factor, more than anything.)
+Hershesons is one of my favourite blow dry spots in London, so I was curious to see how its own brand dryer performed – especially when it comes to drying curls.
+(I'll admit that when I'm at a salon, I tend to opt for a swishy, straight blow dry, mostly for the novelty factor.)

-Right off the bat, this looks so different to many dryers.
-It's got a slim, conical shape in a full-blown electric blue – even the cord and plug match, which is hugely pleasing.
+From the get-go, this tool looks different to many other dryers.
+It's got a slim design entirely in bold, electric blue – even the cord and plug match, which is very pleasing.
 The roomy diffuser slotted in satisfyingly and it still felt incredibly lightweight and nicely balanced, not tipping at an angle with the attachment.
 It was very quiet, too, thanks to the petite motor.
+My beauty team colleague Jess Beech, whose results you can see above, also loves it – describing it as a "small but mighty" little tool.

-Overall, I really enjoyed using this dryer; I normally find drying my hair a huge chore, but this tool really took that feeling away.
-It’s not the cheapest option for curly hair, but if you’re looking for a stylish, exciting newcomer that looks gorgeous on your dressing table and does it all, this is it.
+While I normally find drying my hair a huge chore, I found the Hershesons dryer really removed that feeling.
+It’s not the cheapest option for curly hair, but if you want a stylish, exciting newcomer that performs well and looks gorgeous on your dressing table, this is it.

 Best hair dryer for long curly hair